-- 1. Pull out the membrane and place it in a square box containing 25 ml of Washing Buffer to wash membranes briefly 5 minutes on a shaker at a low speed. - 2.
-After discarding the solution, add 25 ml of blocking solution into box which is put back on the shaker at room temperature for 30 minutes.
-Make sure the membrane is covered in solution. - 3.
-While waiting, you should make antibody solution, add 4 $\mu$ L of antibody (1:5000) to 20 ml of blocking solution.
+- 1. Pull out the membrane and place it in a square box containing 25 ml of Washing Buffer to wash membranes briefly for 5 minutes on a shaker at a low speed. - 2.
+After discarding the solution, add 25 ml of blocking solution into the box, which is put back on the shaker at room temperature for 30 minutes.
+Make sure the membrane is covered in the solution. - 3.
+While waiting, you should make an antibody solution and add 4 μ L of antibody (1:5000) to 20 ml of blocking solution.
 Make sure the membrane is covered. - 4.
-Discard the blocking solution and add the 20 ml Antibody solution and shake for 30 minutes. - 5.
-Wash membranes 2X15 minutes in 30 ml of Washing buffer.
-Make sure solution covering the membrane. - 6.
-Equilibrate membranes 2-5 minutes in 20 ml of Detection Buffer. - 7.
+Discard the blocking solution, add the 20 ml Antibody solution, and shake for 30 minutes. - 5.
+Wash membranes 2X15 minutes in 30 ml of washing buffer.
+Make sure the solution covers the membrane. - 6.
+Equilibrate membranes for 2-5 minutes in 20 ml of Detection Buffer. - 7.
 Incubate membrane in 10 ml of freshly prepared color substrate solution in the dark.
 Do not shake during color development.
 It takes about 10 min for the bands to appear. - 8.
-After 15- 20 minutes, stop the reaction by rinsing the membrane with $dH_2O$ .
+After 15- 20 minutes, stop the reaction by rinsing the membrane with dH_2O .